pixelart/phpnw17-terraform-ansible/instructions/00-setup.md

 ### Operating System

-Ansible runs only on Linux, please ensure your notebook is either running Linux (I use Ubuntu) or have a Virtual Machine with Linux running (e.g. Virtualbox with Ubuntu 16.04 as guest).
+Ansible runs only on Linux (and Mac OSX), please ensure your notebook is either running Linux (I use Ubuntu) or have a Virtual Machine with Linux running (e.g. Virtualbox with Ubuntu 16.04 as guest).

+You can also use your Mac OSX, but I never used Ansible/Terraform on Mac, so use it on your own risk.
+I may help you with the most errors, but I can't guarantee that.

 ### Terraform